-The Alternative Transportation and Greenways System Plan identifies long-range goals and objectives that are intentionally vague in nature to allow for flexibility and adaptability as needed over the next ten years.
+The Bicycle and Pedestrian Transportation and Greenways System Plan identifies long-range goals and objectives that are intentionally vague in nature to allow for flexibility and adaptability as needed over the next ten years.

 These goals and objectives are:

-- Increase opportunities for bicyclists and pedestrians to safely and efficiently commute and recreate throughout the City. - Establish convenient, safe, and well-designed alternative transportation and greenways system that connect key destinations throughout the City. - Develop a fiscal plan to construct and maintain bicycle and pedestrian facilities. - Maintain and upgrade the alternative transportation and greenways system on a regular basis so it is safe and accessible for bicyclists and pedestrians throughout the year. - Promote and enhance the integrity of the natural environment throughout the City and fringe area. - Promote the alternative transportation and greenways system as a distinguishing feature of Bloomington to attract and retain quality businesses and residential development. - Add bicycle and pedestrian routes to the commuter system which cater to distance bicyclists, family vacationers, adventurists, naturalists, and other tourism-focused groups.
+• Increase opportunities for bicyclists and pedestrians to safely and efficiently commute and recreate throughout the City.

+- Establish convenient, safe, and well-designed bicycle and pedestrian transportation and greenways system that connect key destinations throughout the City. - Develop a fiscal plan to construct and maintain bicycle and pedestrian facilities. - Maintain and upgrade the bicycle and pedestrian transportation and greenways system on a regular basis so it is safe and accessible for bicyclists and pedestrians throughout the year. - Promote and enhance the integrity of the natural environment throughout the City and fringe area. - Promote the bicycle and pedestrian transportation and greenways system as a distinguishing feature of Bloomington to attract and retain quality businesses and residential development. - Add bicycle and pedestrian routes to the commuter system which cater to distance bicyclists, family vacationers, adventurists, naturalists, and other tourism-focused groups.